skip to content

 Cambridge Academy for Science and Technology, Robinson Way (Close to the Junction of Robinson Way and Long Road), CB2 0SZ

 Mitochondria are the powerhouses of our cells.
 They process our food molecules into ATP – a molecular fuel for the rest of the cell.
-They carry out many other important biological processes and are therefore central to the correct functioning of the human cell; they also contribute to a wide range of human diseases when they go wrong.
+They carry out many other important biological processes, and are therefore central to the correct functioning of the human cell; they also contribute to a wide range of human diseases when they don’t function properly.

-MITOTrumps is a card game based on comparing/contrasting mitochondrial proteins.
+MITOTrumps is a card game based on comparing and contrasting mitochondrial proteins.
 Each card includes an image of a mitochondrial protein, along with several numerical statistics relating to it.
 The challenge of the game is to choose the best statistic on your card that is most likely to beat the other players’ cards.

-The cards will be printed on A7-size paper (an eighth of A4) so that the text is easier to read, and the cards will also be available as a PDF on the Mitochondrial Biology Unit’s website for people/schools to print and play.
+The cards will be printed on A7-size paper (an eighth of A4) so that the text is easier to read, and the cards will also be available as a PDF on the Mitochondrial Biology Unit’s website for individuals and schools to print and play.

-Link to our teaching resources page for schools: https://www.mrc-mbu.cam.ac.uk/teaching-resources-schools-0
+Our teaching resources page for schools is available at: https://www.mrc-mbu.cam.ac.uk/teaching-resources-schools-0

 Additional Information